gdiaz384/py3TranslateLLM/wiki/pages/fairseq-and-sugoi-gpu-guide.markdown

 model.cuda()
 ```

 The assigned handle, `model` in the above example, is going to be different depending on the code used to invoke the model but it will always be a variable with the constructor `TransformerModel.from_pretrained()`.
-Adjust the handle as needed.
+Adjust the handle name as needed.

 ### For Sugoi:

 - Sugoi comes prepackaged with a development flask server.
-It needs to be updated to invoke PyTorch with CUDA.
+It needs to be updated to invoke PyTorch CUDA.
 - Open the following file:
 ```
 Sugoi-Toolkit\Sugoi_Translator_Toolkit\Code\backendServer\Program-Backend\Sugoi-Japanese-Translator\offlineTranslation\fairseq\flaskServer.py